 Outstanding Principal: ₹8,50,000

-Before You Borrow: Research thoroughly, calculate future salary, and keep EMI under 40% of income.
+Before You Borrow: Research thoroughly, calculate your expected starting salary, and try to keep EMI under 40% of anticipated monthly income.

-Spot Early Warning Signs: Watch your finances closely and contact your lender at the first sign of trouble.
+Spot Early Warning Signs: Watch your finances closely after the moratorium period ends and contact your lender at the first sign of difficulty — before you miss even one EMI.

-Communication is Key: Stay transparent with your bank; explore restructuring, moratoriums, or reduced EMIs.
+Communication Is Key: Stay transparent with your bank.
+Explore restructuring, moratoriums, reduced EMI schedules, or One-Time Settlement (OTS) if you're genuinely struggling.

 Emergency Planning: Keep an emergency fund of at least 6 months' EMIs for unexpected crises.